ohayonguy/PMRF/README.md

 2. We installed `nvidia-cuda-nvcc-cu11` because otherwise `torch.compile` got hanging for some reason.
 `torch.compile` may work in your system without this package.
 In any case, if you wish to do so, you may simply skip this package and/or remove all the `torch.compile` lines from our code.
-3. Due to some issue in the `basicsr` package, you will need to modify one of the files in this package.
+3. Due to a compatibility issue in `basicsr`, you will need to modify one of the files in this package.
 Open `/path/to/env/pmrf/lib/python3.10/site-packages/basicsr/data/degradations.py`, where `/path/to/env` is the path where your conda installed the `pmrf` environment.
 Then, change the line